-Early and Periodic Screening, Diagnosis and Treatment; services for persons under 21 years of age, as described in AHCCCS Rules R9-22, Article 2.
+The process by which an eligible person becomes a member of a Contractor's plan.
+Early and Periodic Screening, Diagnostic and Treatment services for eligible persons or members less than 21 years of age as, defined in 9 A.A.C.
+22, Article 2.

-FAMILY PLANNING SERVICES EXTENSION PROGRAM A program that provides only family planning services for a maximum of two consecutive 12-month periods to a SOBRA woman whose pregnancy has ended and who is not otherwise eligible for full Title XIX services.
+FAMILY PLANNING SERVICES EXTENSION PROGRAM A program that provides only family planning services for a maximum of two consecutive 12-month periods to a SOBRA woman whose pregnancy has ended and who is not otherwise eligible for full Title XIX services